International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 Remedies:

-• No remedies exist against the decision granting recognition for domestic or international awards.
+• No remedies exist against a decision granting recognition for domestic or international awards.

 • If recognition is denied, the decision can be appealed within 30 days.

-• The Court of Cassation may hear appeals of Court of Appeal decisions—but only on legal grounds.
+• The Court of Cassation may hear appeals of Court of Appeal decisions, but only on legal grounds, not on the merits of the case.

 Enforcement Timeline and Execution Against Assets